-If you need to book a routine or follow-up appointment with a particular GP you can make an appointment up to two weeks in advance.
+If you need to book a routine or follow-up appointment with a particular GP you can make an appointment up to six weeks in advance.
 Please phone after 10:30 to avoid busy times.
 Many routine appointments are for patients who have a long-term or chronic condition that needs monitoring on a regular basis.
 It is important to continue your regular check-ups, even if you are feeling well.
 Routine appointments are available during normal surgery hours with the practice nurse and/or doctor.
 We hold regular clinics; please see the ‘services and clinics’ section for the full list.

 Same Day Appointments